GirtsFreimanis/GirtsFreimanis/README.md

 ### [Crypto pair website](https://github.com/GirtsFreimanis/Crypto-page)

 Web project utilising a cryptocurrency pair API, routes, twig and bootstrap.
+Added the option for the user to search crypto pairs and handled exception when searching for invalid crypto pairs.

 ### [Rick and morty website](https://github.com/GirtsFreimanis/Rick-n-Mort-Web)

-Description of Project 3.
-Discuss challenges faced and lessons learned.
+First project utilizing web routing and view rendering.
+All seasons are shown on index page and each season's episodes are displayed as show view.
+And each episode is rendered in a show view.
+Implemented search functionality to search by [S01E11] format.